efreakiel/chatgpt-chrome-translate-plugin/README.md

 - Can highlight the selected text, just like a marker pen.

 ## Installation
-Compile the extension with 'npm run build' or unzip the chrome_extension.zip file and Load the extension in Chrome by navigating to chrome://extensions/, enabling "Developer mode," and clicking "Load unpacked."
+Compile the extension with 'npm run build' or unzip the compiled_extension.zip file and Load the extension in Chrome by navigating to chrome://extensions/, enabling "Developer mode," and clicking "Load unpacked."
 Then Select the extension's directory (the dist folder extracted from chrome_extension.zip).

 ## How to setting